Triangulated categories of mixed motives: General definitions and axiomatic

-\begin{num} Let $\T$ (resp. $\A$) be an triangulated $\Pmor$-premotivic category with geometric sections $M$ and set of twists $\tau$.
-For any scheme $S$, we let $\T_{\tau-gm}(S)$ be the smallest triangulated thick subcategory of $\T(S)$ which contains premotives of shape $M_S(S)\{i\}$ (resp. $\Mab S X \A\{i\}$) for a $\Pmor$-scheme $X/S$ and a twist $i \in \tau$.
+\begin{num} Let $\T$ (resp. $\A$) be a triangulated $\Pmor$-premotivic category with geometric sections $M$ and a set of twists $\tau$.
+For any scheme $S$, we let $\T_{\tau,c}(S)$ be the smallest triangulated thick\footnote{\emph{i.e.} stable by direct factors.} subcategory of $\T(S)$ which contains premotives of shape $M_S(S)\{i\}$ (resp. $\Mab S X \A\{i\}$) for a $\Pmor$-scheme $X/S$ and a twist $i \in \tau$.
 This subcategory is stable by the operations $f^*$, $p_\sharp$ and $\otimes$.
-In particular, $\T_{c}$ defines a \emph{not necessarily complete} triangulated (resp. abelian) $\Pmor$-fibred category over $\sch$.
+In particular, $\T_{\tau,c}$ defines a \emph{not necessarily complete} triangulated (resp. abelian) $\Pmor$-fibred category over $\sch$.
 We also obtain a morphism of triangulated (resp. abelian) monoidal $\Pmor$-fibred categories, fully faithful as a functor,